Orientation theory in arithmetic geometry: Orientation and characteristic classes

-where the first (resp. third) row is seen as the $(0,0)$-fiber (resp. $(1,1)$ of the second one, with respect to its canonical projection to $\AA^2$.
+where the first (resp. third) row is seen as the $(0,0)$-fiber (resp. $(1,1)$-fiber) of the second row, with respect to its canonical projection to $\AA^2$.
 Because this projection is flat, all the squares in this diagram are transversal.